-FX4 continues Ford’s cool special edition-a-month old Ranger run-out party
+FX4 continues Ford’s cool special edition old Ranger run-out party

 SPECIAL EDITION OR WAIT FOR NEW?